BlwAvg/home_assistant/README.md

   on_disconnect:
     - script.execute: draw_display

 #mdns:                                  ### I have this disabled, I dont use mdns.
 I use ICMP.
-I have this disabled in the config for general use.
+I have this commented this out from this configfuration file because I assume my setup is more niche, just left it for reference.
 #  disabled: false
 ```